Running As Fast As I Can

 He still didn’t say anything, or even look up at me.

 “Built it myself.
 Really hard too.
-Not easy to put the frame together.
-It’s made of balsa wood and covered with a special paper I soaked in oil so it would shrink to fit just right.
+It wasn’t’ easy to put the frame together because it’s made of balsa wood and covered with a special paper I soaked in oil so it would shrink to fit just right.
 Look at all the decals,” I said as I turned it around slowly.
 “I even painted the shark’s mouth on the nose, just like a real Tomahawk.
-Motor works too.
-The man at the store said it can actually fly, but I’m not planning to do that.
+The motor works too.
+I got some model fuel with it and the man at the store said it can actually fly, but I’m not planning to do that.
 I’m gonna keep it on my dresser ’cause it’s real special.”

 I wanted my father to say something about my plane.
 Nice job.
 Looks like it was hard to build.
 I’m really proud of you, son.
 But he didn’t say anything.
 I just stood in front of him, anxiously holding up my airplane like some sort of offering to the gods.